Jazz bass

 Jazz bass is the use of the double bass or electric bass guitar to improvise accompaniment ("comping") basslines and solos in a jazz or jazz fusion style.
 Players began using the double bass in jazz in the 1890s to supply the low-pitched walking basslines that outlined the chord progressions of the songs.
 From the 1920s and 1930s Swing and big band era, through 1940s Bebop and 1950s Hard Bop, to the 1960s-era "free jazz" movement, the resonant, woody sound of the double bass anchored everything from small jazz combos to large jazz big bands.

-Beginning in the early 1950s, some jazz bass players began to use the electric bass guitar to replace the double bass.
+Beginning in the early 1950s, jazz bass players began to use the electric bass guitar to replace the double bass.
 The electric bass guitar, which was easier to amplify to loud volumes onstage, gained particular prominence in the late 1960s and early 1970s jazz subgenre which blended jazz with the powerfully amplified electric instruments of rock music, creating jazz fusion.
+Jaco Pastorius is considered to be the finest exponent of jazz on the electric bass, via his work with Weather Report, Joni Mitchell, Pat Metheny and others.

 Most jazz bassists specialize in either the double bass or the bass guitar, although the ability to "double" (play both instruments) is common.
 A small number of players, such as Stanley Clarke and John Patitucci, have achieved virtuoso skill on both instruments.
-Whether a jazz bassist is comping (accompanying) with a walking bassline or soloing, or playing on a double bass or a bass guitar, they usually aim to create a rhythmic drive and timefeel that creates a sense of swing and groove.
+Whether a jazz bassist is comping (accompanying) with a walking bassline, soloing, or playing on a double bass or a bass guitar, they usually aim to create a rhythmic drive, and a time feel that creates a sense of swing and groove.